ojiegbeprince/Course-Revenue-Optimization-Engagement-Analysis/README.md

 ## Course Revenue Optimization & Engagement Analysis
+---
 Leveraging Excel Analytics to Drive Strategic Course Monetization for an EdTech Platform

 ### PROJECT DESCRIPTION
+---
-LearnX is a rapidly growing EdTech company founded in 2019 with a mission to democratize high-quality online learning for professionals, students, and lifelong learners worldwide.
+WhiteHat Academy is a rapidly growing EdTech company founded in 2019 with a mission to democratize high-quality online learning for professionals, students, and lifelong learners worldwide.
 With a course catalog exceeding 6,000+ digital offerings, the platform provides accessible, affordable education across subjects like Web Development, Business Finance, Graphic Design, and Musical Instruments.

-The company operates on a freemium-to-premium model, where beginner-level courses are free to drive engagement and platform onboarding, while intermediate to advanced content is monetized via subscription and one-time pricing tiers.
+As competition in the digital learning space increases, WhiteHat is under strategic pressure to:

+- Optimize pricing and packaging for different course levels

+- Boost learner engagement and retention

+- Prioritize investment in top-performing subjects

+- Convert free users into paying customers

+To support these goals, WhiteHat Academy relies on data analysts to unlock insights from learner behavior, course performance, and market trends — ensuring the platform stays competitive while delivering meaningful learning outcomes

+**Insights and recommendations are provided on the following key areas**:

+- Expand beginner-focused funnels.

+- Invest in intermediate-to-advanced content in popular subjects.

+- Better align pricing strategies with content length and learner expectations.

 ### PROJECT QUESTIONS
+---
 1. Which course subjects generate the highest engagement (by subscriber count)?

 2. How do average price, content duration, and enrollment vary across subjects?